 - Beat the eggs into the cooled sugar and butter mixture, then fold in the dry ingredients, until you have a smooth batter.
 Stir in 150g of white chocolate chips or chopped white chocolate and vanilla.
 Pour the batter into the baking tin then use a teaspoon to swirl the rhubarb on top of the batter.

 - Add dollops of custard, then swirl a skewer or a toothpick through the rhubarb and custard to create the marbled pattern.
-Bake for 35- 40 minutes until set and the edges are coming away from the sides of the tin.
-Leave in the tin to cool.
+Bake for 40-50 minutes until set and the edges are coming away from the sides of the tin.
+If the bake starts to catch the colour too much, cover it with kitchen foil.
+Leave in the tin to cool, then transfer to the fridge for minimum 2 hours or overnight.

 - Melt the remaining 100g of white chocolate chips or white chocolate and drizzle it over the cooled blondies.
 Cut into equal squares and enjoy!